 Ca' del Bosco Annamaria Clementi Rosé 2010

 Everything from the distinctive bottle and beautiful packaging, to what's inside is done perfectly.
 Having spent nine years on the lees this wine is made of 100% Pinot Nero from the best grapes of Ca' del Bosco's 2010 harvest. the result of careful vinification with excellent results.
-We enjoyed everything from the dark, rich colour to those creamy flavours from the malolactic fermentation combined with a touch of spice and wild strawberries.
+We enjoyed everything from the dark, rich colour to those creamy flavours from the malolactic fermentation combined with a touch of spice and wild strawberries.shop now

 Vigna Dorata Franciacorta Rosé

 Vigna Dorata, meaning Golden Vine, gets its name from the sun shining down on the small winery at different times of the day.
 This rosé, made of a beautiful blend of Pinot Nero (Pinot Noir) and Chardonnay grapes, has spent roughly three years on the yeasts.
 The result is a bright and palatable sparkling wine with plenty of finesse.
-The red fruits complement citrus notes nicely with cherry and peach really jumping out combined with a lovely texture to create an easily-enjoyed sparkling wine.
+The red fruits complement citrus notes nicely with cherry and peach really jumping out combined with a lovely texture to create an easily-enjoyed sparkling wine.shop now

 Spain’s much-loved sparkling wine, mostly from a tiny pocket of Spain called Catalonia, just north of Barcelona.
 No longer the cheaper alternative to Champagne and Prosecco, Cava is rebuilding its reputation as a real contender in the sparkling field.